OpenLineage/OpenLineage/CONTRIBUTING.md

 This can be just a couple paragraphs to start with.

 Proposals that change OpenLineage specifications should be tagged as `spec`.
+Small changes to the spec, like adding a facet, only require opening an issue describing the new facet.
+Larger changes to the spec, changes to the core spec or new integrations require a longer form proposal following [this process](https://github.com/OpenLineage/OpenLineage/blob/main/proposals/336/PROPOSALS.md)

 ## New Integrations
 New integrations should be added under the [./integrations](/integrations) folder.
 Each module